Comparison of OS emulation or virtualization apps on Android

-Since Android 8 (Oreo) and later versions of Android, some of these apps have been reporting issues as Google has heightened the security of file-access permissions on newer versions of Android.
-Some apps have difficulties or have lost access to SD card.
+Since Android 8 (Oreo), some of these apps have been reporting issues as Google has been making big platform changes to Android, for example the implementation of SAF has been making it more difficult to use these apps and may even make them require root.
+Some apps have difficulties accessing SD cards.
 It is also been reported that some of the apps have trouble utilizing packages like udisks2, Open vSwitch, Snort (software), and Mininet, due to new hardware or Android API restrictions on apps that have been put into place in the recent years.
-Due to this, many of these app developers and their community members are stating that the emulation/VM app can run itself and an OS without being rooted, however not all packages will be able to run unless the device is rooted.